East Toronto Community Legal Services

 Related Links of this site.

-legal worker and 2 support staff.
-We are also assisted by temporary
+Our office is staffed by lawyers, paralegals and support staff.
+We are also assisted by temporary articling students, students and volunteers.

 We need people from our community to become Board members and